 The Observation

-If your restoration company has 42 reviews at 4.8 stars, and the massive franchise down the street has 340 reviews at 4.4 stars, the frantic caller almost always chooses the franchise.
+If your restoration company has 42 reviews at 4.8 stars, and the massive franchise down the street has 340 reviews at 4.4 stars, the frantic caller may choose the franchise.
 Why?
 Because density signals safety.

-In an emergency, a high volume of reviews proves that a company is continually active and capable of handling disaster without fail across hundreds of scenarios.
+In an emergency, a high volume of reviews proves that a company is continually active and capable of handling disaster across many visible scenarios.
 A low review count, even with a perfect rating, signals risk.
 The distressed caller wonders: "Are they big enough to handle this?
 Do they have enough trucks for my commercial building?
 Are those 42 reviews just friends and family?"

 The restoration industry is uniquely vulnerable to the 'Silent Verdict'.
 The absolute best restoration companies frequently possess the lowest review counts.
 The technician does flawless mitigation work, the project manager gets the sign-off, the final invoice is paid, and the team aggressively moves to the next disaster.
 The friction required to text a review link a week later is simply too high for an exhausted crew, so the request never happens.

-You are punished for your technical competence because your operational systems fail to harvest the social proof.
+Your technical competence is underrepresented because your operational systems fail to capture the social proof.
 The result is a depressed inbound call volume during critical weather events.

 The Mechanics